davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 ## Context

-We know that AggregateRoot is the most important concepts in domain model.
-Nearly all operations in the software are centered around AggregateRoots.
+We know that Aggregate Root is the most important concepts in domain model.
+Nearly all operations in the software are centered around Aggregate Roots.
 Different types of operations might have their own process flows.

 ## Decision